Overwhelmed By The Influx Of Sales Messaging? 5 Ways To Shop Mindfully This Black Friday

 One of my favourite tricks?
 I have a list on my iPhone of purchases I'd like to make, listed by priority and divided up into "Essentials" and "Trending."
 For example, the perfect A-line skirt has been on list A for a while now, while a faux fur trimmed coat for winter has been on list B. I keep these in mind whenever I'm shopping - normally in vintage, charity or secondhand stores - and that way, it encourages me to steer away from impulse buys that I'll wear only a handful of times.

-For more genuinely helpful sustainable tips that'll transform how you shop this Black Friday, we've caught up with Magdalene Barclay, Chief Content and Sustainability Officer at Wolf & Badger.
-Keep scrolling for her failsafe guide to prioritising investment buys and products you'll keep for life.
+For more genuinely helpful tips that'll transform how you shop this Black Friday, we've caught up with Magdalene Barclay, Chief Content and Sustainability Officer at Wolf & Badger.
+Keep scrolling for her failsafe guide to prioritising investment buys and products you'll keep for life - and don't miss our guides to buying ethical fashion over fast fashion, and the best sustainable beauty products, while you're at it.
+We've also got explainers on how to calculate your carbon footprint and how to avoid greenwashing, here.

-How To Shop Sustainably, This Black Friday: Your Guide
+How To Shop Mindfully, This Black Friday: Your Guide

 "Big sales like Black Friday can overshadow smaller producers, as many larger fast fashion brands put significant marketing spend into this annual moment," shares Barclay.

 Her advice, this sales season?
-Opt for independent brands, such as those platformed at Wolf & Badger.
+Where possible, opt for independent brands, such as those platformed at Wolf & Badger.
 "This helps to shift consumption away from mass-produced goods and towards small-scale producers and creatives," she continues.
 "Each purchase you make will make the brand founder’s day."

 2. Focus on quality and longevity over trends

-This is something we've long championed here at MC UK - building a capsule wardrobe and curating a closet full of items that you'll still be wearing when you're 80.
+Which leads me nicely to my next point.
+We've long championed building a capsule wardrobe and curating a closet full of items that you'll still be wearing when you're 80 here at MC UK.

 "Rather than chasing the biggest deal, choose items designed to last, those that are seasonless and well-made," she recommends.
 "We love to work with brands that emphasise longevity instead of fleeting fashion trends.
 Choosing timeless, quality items over impulse buys on Black Friday is one of the simplest ways to reduce your wardrobe’s environmental impact, and in the long run, it saves you money as the pieces don’t need replacing often."